 Bylaw 9 The Women’s Caucus of the Green Party of Canada

-The purpose of the Women’s Caucus is to encourage equal participation of women and men within the Party, to represent and promote the interests of women within the Party and to encourage the active participation of women at all levels of the Party.
+The purpose of the Women’s Caucus is to encourage gender equality within the Party, to represent and promote the interests of women within the Party and to encourage the active participation of women at all levels of the Party.

 Every member of the Party who is a woman and who meets any additional membership requirements (such as a membership fee) established in accordance with the Constitution of the Women’s Caucus is entitled to become a member of the Women’s Caucus.